 - i.
 Any symptomatic individual; - ii.
 Asymptomatic individuals where COVID-19 exposure may be possible, including: - a.
 Contacts of confirmed COVID-19 cases (e.g., contact tracing, outbreak or cluster investigation); - b.
-Residents and staff of congregate living settings and long-term care facilities (e.g., nursing homes, assisted living facilities, residential programs and group homes serving individuals with developmental disabilities, behavioral health residential programs and group homes, dormitories, housing shelters, detention or correctional facilities); - c.
+Residents and staff of congregate living settings and longterm care facilities (e.g., nursing homes, assisted living facilities, residential programs and group homes serving individuals with developmental disabilities, behavioral health residential programs and group homes, dormitories, housing shelters, detention or correctional facilities); - c.
 Healthcare workers and first responders (e.g., emergency medical service personnel, home health care workers, and law enforcement personnel); - d.
 Patients, especially high-risk unstable patients, whose care would be altered by a diagnosis of COVID-19; - e.
 Individuals employed in close contact settings (e.g., retail, public transport, school, child care, camp, food service or processing, personal services) or for children attending school, camp, or child care, and manufacturing; and - f.
-Individuals previously in a large gathering; and - iii.
-All Marylanders who travel outside of Maryland, or who have traveled to or returned to Maryland, are strongly advised to: - a.
-Immediately get a COVID-19 test upon arrival in Maryland or within 72 hours before travel to Maryland.
-A list of test sites can be found at http://covidtest.maryland.gov; - b.
-Any Marylander who travels to a state with a COVID-19 test positivity rate above 10% or with a case rate over 20 per 100,000 in the past 7 days should get tested and self-quarantine at home until the test result is received.
-The District of Columbia, the Commonwealth of Virginia, the Commonwealth of Pennsylvania, and the States of Delaware and West Virginia are exempt from this recommendation.
+Individuals previously in a large gathering. - iii.
+Pursuant to Executive Order 20-12-17-01, and Health-General Article §§ 18- 601, 18-902, all Marylanders who travel outside of Maryland and individuals who travel to Maryland, shall: - a.
+Immediately get a COVID-19 test upon arrival in Maryland or within 72 hours before travel to Maryland. - Note: This requirement does not apply to asymptomatic individuals who have tested positive for COVID-19 in the previous 90 days and completed isolation in accordance with the CDC guidance. - I. Symptomatic travelers shall self-isolate upon arrival or are strongly encouraged to stay at their place of origin.